thin-edge/thin-edge.io/GOVERNANCE.md

   The main objective with this is that a developer should be able to simply run `cargo test` on their local machine to be able to see whether CI would succeed for changes they submit in a pull request.
-  Thus, all tests (unit tests, but also integration tests) are implemented in Rust and do not rely on external services.
+  Thus, all CI tests (unit tests, but also integration tests) are implemented in Rust and do not rely on external services.
+  End-to-end system tests - that depend on external services - are run outside the CI pipeline, to avoid inconsistent test outcomes because of external issues.
 - benchmarks
 - documentation builds
   Source code documentation as well as other documentation is tested via github